igorkry/tnt4j-streams/README.md

 `JMSStream` connects to server defined using `ServerURI` property, and takes messages from topic defined `Topic` property.
 To define desired queue use `Queue` property. `HaltIfNoParser` property indicates that stream should skip unparseable entries. `JNDIFactory` property defines that ActiveMQ shall be used.
 Stream puts received message data to map and passes it to parser.
-Note that activity event will contain all fields processed by all stacked parsers.
-Custom fields values can be found as activity event properties.

 `SampleJMSParser` maps metadata to activity event data. `ActivityData` entry value is passed to stacked parser named `AccessLogParserCommon`.